firezone/firezone/README.md

 See [LICENSE](LICENSE).

-WireGuard™ is a registered trademark of Jason A. Donenfeld.
+WireGuard® is a registered trademark of Jason A. Donenfeld.